LLMGA/LLMGA/README.md

 ## Why do you need LLMGA?

 - [x] **Generation Assiatant**.
 As a unified system, LLMGA can generate and edit images using methods such as Text-to-Image (T2I), inpainting, outpainting, and instruction-based editing through conversational interactions with users.
 By leveraging the extensive knowledge and understanding of image design from LLMGA, users can easily produce and revise images to obtain highly satisfactory images.
 - [x]  **Design Expert**.
-LLMGA incorporates an extensive array of image design data, offering deep insights for a wide range of design tasks, including logo creation, game character design, poster design, and more.
+LLMGA incorporates an extensive array of image design data, offering deep insights for a wide range of design tasks, including logo creation, game character design, poster design, T-shirt design, infographic design, and more.
 - [x]  **Illustration Generation**.
 LLMGA can interactively generate story illustrations based on user-input story snippets.
 - [x]  **Picture Book Generation**.
 With a single user's instruction, LLMGA can generate an interwoven storybook of text and illustrations.
 - [x]  **Multilingual Support**.Through the multilingual adaptation of the LLMGA, T2I and editing model can generate content using Chinese language instructions.